 If you are an individual interested in purchasing scrubs, we’ve partnered with Scrubin Uniforms.
-Visit StandardTextile.Scrubin.com and use code STANDARD15 for 15% off your order.
+Visit StandardTextile.Scrubin.com.

 Does your facility need a uniform program?
 Standard Textile’s staff apparel program can provide various styles and colors of scrubs with the choice of adding your facility logo.
 By using this program, you can visually brand your facility, allowing for easier identification of different departments and disciplines within your facility.
 Contact our team to learn more.

 Standard Textile Recognizes National Healthcare Supply Chain Week

 Standard Textile is proud to support AHRMM in celebrating our health care supply chain professionals…

 Time and Motion Study | How to Help Hotel Housekeeping Improve Efficiency

 For many properties, a housekeeping time and motion study is a useful tool to help…

 Never Iron a Top Cover Again: The Beauty of Wash-Activated Patterning